lundquistlab/biostats-2016/Exercises/normal-distribution/README.md

     3. Probability that X ranges between 4 and 4.9

-2. Assess the normality of the four variables in <code> iris </code> using a q-q plot.
+2. Assess the normality of the four variables in <code> iris </code> using a Q-Q plot.
 Are they normally distributed?

 3. Calculate the CI's for the four variables in <code> iris </code> using R.